loda-lang/loda-programs/programs/oeis/list3.md

 * [A330133](http://oeis.org/A330133) ([L13 program](A330133.asm)): a(n) = (1/16)*(5 + (-1)^(1+n) - 4*cos(n*Pi/2) + 10*n^2).
 * [A330246](http://oeis.org/A330246) ([L08 program](A330246.asm)): a(n) = 4^(n+1) + (4^n-1)/3.
 * [A330357](http://oeis.org/A330357) ([L04 program](A330357.asm)): a(n) = (2*n^2 + 9 - (-1)^n)/4.
+* [A330938](http://oeis.org/A330938) ([L17 program](A330938.asm)): Numbers that cannot be written as the sum of four proper powers.
+A proper power is an integer number m of the form a^b where a,b are integers greater than or equal to 2.
 * [A331190](http://oeis.org/A331190) ([L18 program](A331190.asm)): Expansion of (-5*(9 - 6*x + 2*x^2))/(-1 + x)^3.